 💡 This is a good way to deliver “pull” help to users.
 By making the Tooltip display only when a user is interacting with a relevant section, and he is ready to learn more on his own.

 A minor, yet essential detail is styling the icon to fit your interface and attract the right kind of attention.
-Adjusting the icon’s color is a key step to make sure it blends in seamlessly.
-Chameleon automatically detects the colors from your page and will add them for you to use.
-You can also add your custom brand colors.
+Adjusting the icon’s color and style is a key step in making sure it blends in seamlessly.

 Additional information about your product or a new feature